-1. Organizations Should Have Clearly Defined Hiring Needs.
+1. Organizations Should Have Clearly Defined Hiring Needs

 It will always be wise to have minimum standards established regarding prior work experience, academic achievements, and basic legal skills.
 However, all of your hiring requirements need not be rigidly defined for every search to be successful.
-For example, numerous firms in the Bay Area have recently been asking us to "send over all corporate people."
+For example, numerous firms in the Bay Area have recently been asking us to "send over all our corporate people."
 At the same time, other organizations have been asking us to "send over only 1997 corporate attorneys."
-While both approaches to filling an opening are valid, it is often wise for a firm to remain open to interviewing a somewhat broader cross section of applicants.
+While both approaches to filling an opening are valid, it is often wise for a firm to remain open to interviewing a somewhat broader cross-section of applicants.
 This can increase your chances of meeting a superstar attorney who might otherwise have just missed falling into a more rigidly defined pool of acceptable candidates.
 However, this type of flexibility doesn't mean your firm should stop carefully defining your basic hiring objectives.
 In fact, some of the most effective legal-hiring organizations have groups of individuals who meet each month to discuss their monthly hiring needs before publishing lists of them.
 Organizations that know what they want are more likely than not to conduct successful searches, particularly if they are a bit flexible about the precise candidates they are willing to interview.

 Many legal-hiring organizations publish their legal openings on their websites or send professional search consultants monthly updates of their hiring requirements.
 Still other legal-hiring organizations simply call and ask several professional search consultants to send them certain types of candidates.
 When a legal-hiring organization clearly communicates its needs, the professional search consultant is then able to present candidates who are fully qualified and interested in the positions.
 It will also be helpful if attorneys and others in legal-hiring organizations keep themselves available on a regular basis so that professional search consultants can learn about their new hiring needs as soon as they develop.
 The sooner this information is communicated to the search consultant, the quicker the legal-hiring organization will begin to see the types of qualified candidates it needs the most.